ryanwong17/brightwheel-take-home/dbt_project/README.md

 # Trade-offs
 - source_file fields in the staging tables would be dynamic and not hardcoded
-- I would spend extra time parsing first and last names, and parsing address on source1.
+- Spend extra time parsing first and last names, and parsing address on source1.
 Zip is the most important thing to parse, because I would probably just use a publicly available zip code lookup dataset to extract the city and county information.
 - Spend some extra time normalizing the dates to a consistent format
 - Documentation would be more extensive
 - The logic for fct_leads_hist is unrefined.
 Ideally we'd not populate a new row for the same lead.
 However, we should still be able to query this table and answer the question of "how many duplicate leads did we get from a file"
-- Spend time creating a schedule column.
+- Spend time creating a schedule column